chef-partners/azuredevops-chef-extension/docs/index.md

 nav_order: 10
 ---

-{% include warning.html content="This site documents the new tasks in the soon to be released Azure DevOps Chef extension version 2.4.x.
-It is currently in preview.
+{% include warning.html content="This site documents the tasks on version 3.0.x of the Azure DevOps Chef extension.
 If you were looking for documentation on the current version please click [here](https://github.com/chef-partners/azuredevops-chef/wiki)" %}

 # Overview